Alex-Symonds/Adminas-React/README.md

 #### CSS
 ##### styles.css
 Used by: all webpages.
-"Main" CSS file containing all CSS except for that used on/by the PDFs.
+"Main" CSS file containing all common CSS

 ##### doc_preview.css
 Used by: PDFs